 - 40-foot HiCube container @ 75 cbm, reality allows 72-73 cbm maximum

-Take a look at other useful articles here to fit in a container perfectly:
+Take a look at other useful articles from our blog: